 If you had 3 wishes for yourself what would they be? - be honest!

-I hope to progress human knowledge, even in a tiny way, I hope to finish my PhD (of course) and i hope I never lose sight of where I came from.
+I hope to progress human knowledge, even in a tiny way, i hope I never lose sight of where I came from and I hope to inspire my students to great things, no matter where they come from.

 Tell us a joke.